siddinc/resnet50/Readme.md

-# Image Classification using custom ResNet
+# Image Classification using ResNet50
-The goal of this project is to build and train a model which is able to classify different fruits and vegetables.
+The goal of this project is to build and train a custom ResNet model with 50 layers which is able to classify different fruits and vegetables.

 ## Tech used:
 - TensorFlow 2.0.0